 We have a terrific team of towing instructors in Jeremy, Eddy, Ken & Andy, but our one-on-one, private half-day courses are proving so popular that we need another talented Towing Trainer!
 Could it be you or perhaps someone you know?

 Our courses are personalized – no big groups - & are usually held at or near the client’s home in or near Perth CBD.
 Days & times are flexible so you can work when it suits you.
 And, of course, we’ll give you full training in our special towing & reversing techniques.
 So if you’re an experienced caravanner, have done some teaching or lecturing of any kind, would like to earn some extra money, enjoy flexible working hours, own your own vehicle & would like to join our gypsy family on a part-time, casual basis teaching novice caravanners how to tow & reverse safely, correctly & confidently, we’d love to hear from you!
 Just give us a call or send us an email!

 Until next time, happy travels from –

-Home | About Us | Tours | Training | Book a Tour | Dust to Dust | Nomads Jobs | Newsletter | News Archives | Environment Policy | Testimonials | Journey Times | Terms & Conditions | Links | Contact Us
+Home | About Us | Tours | Tag Along Tour | Training | How to Be an Award-Winning Tour Guide Book | Book a Tour | Dust to Dust | Nomads Jobs | Outback Travel Tips | Newsletter | News Archives | Environment Policy | Testimonials | Journey Times | Terms & Conditions | Links | Contact Us

 GLOBAL GYPSIES PTY.
 LTD.